 Point out to students that these numbers are not used on a daily basis; they are mostly used in specific situations and in specialized areas.

 Invite students to complete a chart based on their research.
-Students can write down, for example, 5 populations of countries or distances between planets in order to compare and represent them in different ways.
+Students can write down, for example, the populations of five countries or distances between planets in order to compare and represent them in different ways.

 *The first row of this table is an example of each of the representations sought.